steadramon/ESPGeiger/README.md

 ## Installation

+### Pre-built image

+Select an image - the images are in the format `<esp_device>_<geiger_device>`

+There are builds for both ESP32 and ESP8266 boards, both with builds for:

+- Generic Pulse Counters (pulse)
+- GC10 (gc10)
+- GC10next (gc10next)
+- MightyOhm (mightyohm)

+For example, if you have an esp8266 and a generic pulse counter, use `esp8266_pulse.bin`

+Use a tool such as esptool.py to flash the firmware to your ESP device.

+### Building your own image

 The project should build automatically with Platformio - it can be built with the Arduino IDE but will require you to satify the requirements by installing the libraries.

 The `environments.ini` file defines some pre-built environments and examples of how the build can be configured.
 You can pick a combination of target board (esp32/esp8266) and geiger type (pulse/serial/GC10 etc)